lgw2/lgw2.github.io/_teaching/csci127-summer-2019/labs/lab2.md

 ## Logistics
 * Due: Tuesday, June 11th no later than 5pm.
-* Partner information: complete this assignment with your assigned partner.
-* Submission instructions: have one partner upload your solution, entitled Partner1FirstName-Partner1LastName-Partner2FirstName-Partner2LastName-Lab2.py to the BrightSpace Lab 2 Dropbox.
+* Submission instructions: upload your solution, entitled FirstName-LastName-Lab2.py to the BrightSpace Lab 2 Dropbox.
 * Deadline reminder: once this deadline passes, BrightSpace will no longer accept your Python submission and you will no longer be able to earn credit.
 Thus, if you are not able to fully